Food & Nutrition Services

 Middle School Kitchen Head Cook

-Leanna Excela
+Leanne Excela

 (717) 632-2548 x22960

-Email Leanna Excela
+Email Leanne Excela

 Baresville Elementary Head Cook